cse110-fa21-group3/cse110-fa21-group3/README.md

 - Enter in intolerances and preferred cook time (max time).
 - If you want to change them, press the tag button to update preferences in the home page.
 - Explore recipes on the home page or feel free to search for specific recipes.
-- If users wish to create recipes they have two choices: manually or automatically from another website.
+- If users wish to create recipes they have two choices: manually or automatically from another site.
 - Click the heart button on the top right of each recipe to favorite and save them into a dedicated favorites folder.
 - Most importantly, have fun and enjoy your meal.

 ## Coding Conventions
-- Followed standard javascript and Super Linter format
+- Followed standard JavaScript and Super Linter format
 - Valididated HTML and CSS
 - Kept everyone on the same page for formatting and code styling (from Code Climate)